Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Conversational Feedback in Synthetic Dialogues

 \section{Conversational Feedback in Synthetic Dialogues}

-The previous sections have investigated the differences between scripted and spontaneous dialogues when it comes to the presence of feedback phenomena, on the basis of available corpora.
-This analysis was to a large extent motivated by the fact that scripted dialogues, given their much broader availability as a source of training material, may have a substantial influence on the ability of large language models to process and generate communicative feedback.

-In this section, we investigate this question more thoroughly.
-More precisely, we further train existing language models on the various conversational corpora presented in Section \ref{sec:corpora} and use those to generate synthetic dialogues.
-The goal of such experiments is to assess whether language models trained on scripted vs. spontaneous dialogues do indeed exhibit the same differences in communicative feedback as the ones observed in the previous section.
+We conclude by investigating the occurrence of communicative feedback in synthetic dialogues generated with autoregressive language models.
+More precisely, we wish to analyze whether the communicative feedback generated by those models are closer to the patterns found in real interactions or to scripted dialogues such as subtitles.

-We start the training process with a pretrained GPT-2 model \citep{radford2019language} for the language in question\footnote{The following pretrained models available from the HuggingFace repository (\url{https://huggingface.co/models}) are employed: \texttt{gpt2-base} (English), \texttt{gpt-fr-cased-small} (French), \texttt{german-gpt2} (German), \texttt{gpt2-small-italian} (Italian), \texttt{PULI-GPT-2} (Hungarian), \texttt{norwegian-gpt2} (Norwegian), \texttt{gpt2-chinese-cluecorpussmall} (Mandarin Chinese), and \texttt{japanese-gpt2-medium} (Japanese).}, and further train this model using a language modeling objective separately on each corpora.
+To this end, we use available GPT-2 models \citep{radford2019language} for the eight covered languages \footnote{The following pre-trained models are employed: \texttt{gpt2-base} (English), \texttt{gpt-fr-cased-small} (French), \texttt{german-gpt2} (German), \texttt{gpt2-small-italian} (Italian), \texttt{PULI-GPT-2} (Hungarian), \texttt{norwegian-gpt2} (Norwegian), \texttt{gpt2-chinese-cluecorpussmall} (Mandarin Chinese), and \texttt{japanese-gpt2-medium} (Japanese).}.
+The use of GPT-2 models is motivated by practical considerations and the need to obtain pre-trained models for each of the eight languages.
+For each corpus, we derive a fine-tuned version of its corresponding GPT-2 model by further training the model on the corpus dialogues.
 To account for the corpus size differences, the number of epochs is adjusted to ensure that the total number of gradient updates is similar across all corpora.